usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 #### XProc embedded documentation

 An example of this is the XProc `p:documentation` element.
 This element is designed to carry documentation to a consuming application.
-Rather than mandate some kind of behavior for `p:documentation` &mdash; something difficult or impossible to do for the general case, or to test &mdash;- the XProc rule is &ldquo;anything marked as documentation is for some other consumer&rdquo;, i.e. a documentation engine, not the XProc processor.
+Rather than mandate some kind of behavior for `p:documentation` â€“ something difficult or impossible to do for the general case, or to test â€“- the XProc rule is &ldquo;anything marked as documentation is for some other consumer&rdquo;, i.e. a documentation engine, not the XProc processor.
 In other words, a conformant processor [must ignore anything it sees](https://spec.xproc.org/3.0/xproc/#documentation) inside `p:documentation`.

 There is a small loophole, namely that the effect of `p:inline` for capturing XML overrides this provision, so if you put `p:documentation` inside `p:inline`, it &ldquo;becomes visible&rdquo; - as inline content, not as XProc to be operated on.